goldenjeffempire/Echoverse/DEPLOYMENT.md

 ### Dependencies
 - 9 moderate vulnerabilities in esbuild and drizzle-kit packages
 - These are development dependencies and do not affect production runtime
+- Running in development mode with mock services where needed

 ### Mobile App Deployment
 - Requires external developer accounts (Apple $99/year, Google $25 one-time)